ottojo/ADIS_Summary/src/s-deployment_infrastructure.md

 (Part 2 25:00)

 #### Platform as a Service PaaS
-Application runtime such as FCGI runtime env or servlet container
+Application runtime such as FCGI runtime environment or servlet container

 #### Software as a Service SaaS
 Applications